Illuminating Books Set In Asheville Everyone Should Read

 Look Homeward, Angel by Thomas Wolfe

 If your goal is to read more Asheville authors, you cannot pass over Thomas Wolfe.
-We hadn’t read any of his novels until we visited the Thomas Wolfe Memorial in Downtown Asheville – his mother’s boarding house.
+I hadn’t read his work until Tom and I visited the Thomas Wolfe Memorial in Downtown Asheville, which is his mother’s boarding house and a small Asheville attraction.
+We take all our guests here as the tour is one of our favorite house visits; the stories and gossip are wildly entertaining.

-Published in 1929, Look Homeward, Angel is classic and historical Asheville “fiction.”
-Scandalous at the time, Wolfe infamously chronicles his life growing up in Asheville, North Carolina, barely and comically changing everyone’s names.
+Published in 1929, Look Homeward, Angel is classic as well as historical Asheville “fiction.”
+Scandalous at the time, Wolfe chronicles his life growing up in Asheville, North Carolina, barely and comically changing everyone’s names.
+The story loosely follows young Wolfe, or Eugene Grant, who desires much more than small-town life.
+Education is his means to move on (and out) to larger things.

 Guests On Earth by Lee Smith